bfcamara/bfcamara.com/content/posts/2022/2022-09-15-Aws-Lambda-WebHttpApi.md

 ## Can your HTTP API live with Cold Starts?

 It really depends.
 First, we need to **measure the cost of a cold start in terms of latency**.
-For example, the logs above are showing a cold start of aprox.
-500ms (for a very simple scenario), and this varies based on programming language, runtime, etc.
+For example, the logs above are showing thar a cold start takes aprox.
+500ms (for a very simple scenario).
+A cold start duration varies based on programming language, runtime, etc.

 Second, we need to **understand how our API is being used by consumers, who are these consumers, and what are the patterns of usage during the day, day of week,